 The four Lower Snake River Dams are man-made structures with a finite lifetime.
 They are part of the problematic aging U.S. infrastructure that requires more money for maintenance every year.
 These dams will be breached in the future due to the economics.
 They are economically unsustainable now.
 It’s simply a matter of time before the federal agencies admit it.
 So, the question is will salmon and Southern Resident Orcas still be around when the dams come down, or will it be too late?
 Extinction is forever.
 The dams are not.

 Aren’t Governor Inslee’s Washington State Task Force & the federal CRSO process already on top of the salmon and orca issues?

 Why not just let these existing projects carry out other methods to save these species?

 Endangered Snake River salmon and Southern Resident Orcas can’t wait for long-drawn out efforts.
-And they don’t have to because the US Army Corps of Engineers is committed to following the guidance in the current Summary, 2002 Environmental Impact Statement (EIS) as a framework for its actions on the LSRD’s themselves.
-Since the 2002 FS/ EIS was a site specific EIS it still is the only comprehensive analysis of alternatives for improving salmon passage.
+And they don’t have to because the US Army Corps of Engineers is committed to following the guidance in the current Summary, 2002 Feasibility Study/Environmental Impact Statement (EIS) is still a good framework for its actions on the LSRD’s themselves.
+Since the 2002 FS/ EIS was a site specific EIS it still is the only comprehensive analysis of alternatives for improving salmon passage on the LSRD’s.
 Dam breaching was identified as the alternative that would provide the highest probability of meeting salmon survival and recovery criteria (see page 25).
 The US Army Corps took 7 years to complete this report at a cost of $33 million.
 The Corps’ own conclusion: dam breaching is the best way to recover Snake River salmon, a conclusion that remains valid today.
 The evidence is clear, to save money, save salmon and save orcas, breaching must start this year.
 This will also save tax money and ratepayer money.

 Why hasn’t the Corps of Engineers acted to breach the dams?